 This rate determines the minimum interest rate the seller must use in a delayed §1031 transaction and report when not receiving interest on §1031 monies held by a facilitator/accommodator.
 This rate also sets the amount of the ordinary income the facilitator/accommodator must report. | ||

-The 3-Month Treasury Bill is the rate managed by the Federal Reserve through the Fed Funds Rate as the base price of borrowing money in the short-term.
-It is used in determining the yield spread, which predicts the likelihood of a recession one year forward.
+The 3-Month Treasury Bill is the rate heavily influenced by the Federal Reserve through the Fed Funds Rate as the base price of borrowing money in the short-term.
+It is used in determining the 3-month:10 year yield spread used to predict the likelihood of a recession one year forward.
 The posted rate is the monthly average for the listed month.
 Rates are released with a 1-2 month reporting delay.

 | ||